MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 WebView2 creates the UDF in the default location for the platform, or in the custom UDF location that your host app explicitly specifies.

-By default, WebView2 creates a user data folder in the default location for the particular platform.
+By default, WebView2 creates a UDF in the default location for the particular platform.
 This works well on some platforms, but not others.
-If your app has specific needs, you can specify a different location.
-Make sure that user data folder location has appropriate Read/Write permissions for the WebView2 app runtime.
+If your app has specific needs, you can specify a custom UDF location.
+Make sure that the custom UDF location that you specify has appropriate Read/Write permissions for the WebView2 app runtime.

 <!-- ====================================================================== -->
 ## What kind of data is stored in the UDF

-WebView2 apps use user data folders to store browser data, such as cookies, permissions, and cached resources.
+WebView2 apps use user data folders (UDFs) to store browser data, such as cookies, permissions, and cached resources.

 | Type of data | Description |
 |---|---|